JoeQuattrone/LB-API-Travis/README.md

 rails s
 ```

-Verify that your API is working by visiting
+Verify that your API is working by visiting:
 ```
 http://localhost:3001/popular_songs
 ```
 If you recieve a response in `JSON` form, your DB is working as it should.

+## Next Step
+Go back to [LB-Client-Travis](https://github.com/JoeQuattrone/LB-Client-Travis) and continue the instructions.

 ## Deployment